JSON-UNIFY/.github/profile/README.md

 ```

-# unifyQl: a query language for JSON-Unify objects
+# unifyQL: a query language for JSON-Unify objects

 ### INSERT